whitestack/iso-automator/README.md

 ```
 01-Feb-23 18:25:13.453 ERROR: Sets virtual media url to iso-automator NGINX for all ILO's servers.
 01-Feb-23 18:25:14.509 ERROR: Inserting virtual media in the host COMPUTE-1 to URL http://10.218.13.157/autoinstall.iso
-ERROR: The user whitestack of the host COMPUTE-1 doesn't have the privilege VIRTUAL_MEDIA_PRIV.
+ERROR: The user ubuntu of the host COMPUTE-1 doesn't have the privilege VIRTUAL_MEDIA_PRIV.
 This is a
 protection mechanism.
 DO NOT ACTIVATE THIS PRIVILEGE UNLESS YOU KNOW WHAT YOU'RE DOING.
 ```